Therefore, the POS Surveys have very little value…but there is something MUCH better

 The Alternative to POS Surveys – Use Everyone’s Cell phone for on the spot Feedback

-There are solutions out there that provide customer feedback which captures comments, ratings, and feedback from real customers using their mobile phone.
-This on the spot (at the point of experience) data arrives in real-time and Feedback is generated throughout the customers’ experience and delivered to the business in real-time.
+There are solutions out there that provide customer feedback which captures comments, ratings, and feedback from real shoppers shopper using their mobile phone .
+This on the spot (at the point of experience) data is in real-time and feedback is generated throughout the customers’ experience and delivered to the business instantly.
 This means it is used to assess any part of the offer eg. Staff courtesy, queuing, product availability, cleanliness, product quality – even restroom cleanliness .
 All without external systems or complicated survey codes.

-Consequently, you can fix the problem and connect with the customer – while they are still in your location.
+Consequently, you can fix the problem and connect with the shopper – while they are still in your location.

 The big benefits here are: